Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 Easy, but not easy peasy

 Unlike their all-green Monstera buddies, Thai Constellation are less tolerant of drying out, are slower growing, as well as more sensitive to light, temperature, humidity and fertiliser.
+Unfortunately, I've also found Thai Constellation WAY more prone to root rot than any of my many other Monstera.

 Can you make Thai Constellation more variegated?

-Unlike the chunkier variegation of the Monstera Albo, the Thai Constellation has more speckled and flecked variegation,
+Unlike the chunkier variegation of the Monstera Albo, the Thai Constellation has more speckled and flecked variegation, and thankfully also has stable variegation (which the Albo doesn't).

 That means your Thai Constellation will keep that gorgeous variegation.
 Bonus?What one leaf does, won't change what the next leaf does (again, that's not the case with the Albo).
 Your Thai will not revert to fully green leaves!
 Believe me, the Thai really wants to be variegated.

 The Thai's variegation is also more a creamy, yellowy-white than the Albo's brighter white, so does have more of a creamy-yellow tinge to the white.
-More light helps it whiten and older leaves can lighten up over time too, but not normally the brighter white of the Albo.
+More light helps it whiten, and older leaves can lighten up over time too, but not normally the brighter white of the Albo.

 Some are more yellow than others, like these below from Costa Farm's controversial announcement that they would have Thai Constellation coming in 2022 that got everyone excited there would be a massive price drop (spoiler alert: it never happened).